Notifying WHSQ of an incident

 A person conducting a business or undertaking (PCBU) must make the notification immediately after becoming aware that a notifiable incident arising from the business or undertaking has occurred.

 Notifying details of incidents

-Notification must be by the fastest possible means.
+Notification must be made by the fastest possible method.

-During business hours - 8am to 5pm, Monday to Friday (excluding public holidays) - you can notify WHSQ by one of the following options:
+During business hours – 8am to 5pm, Monday to Friday (excluding public holidays) – you can notify WHSQ by 1 of the following options:

 - phone 1300 362 128

 - complete and submit the online incident notification form

 - fax the completed incident notification form (PDF, 241KB) to fax number (07) 3874 7700